mimno/jsLDA/README.md

 jsLDA
 =====

 An implementation of latent Dirichlet allocation in javascript.
+A [live demonstration](http://mimno.infosci.cornell.edu/jsLDA/jslda.html) is available.

 Instructions:
 ------------